It's not a hidden fact that aerial inspections are far more effective than manual inspections when it comes to collecting accurate site data.

 Here are the main ways drones are used for public safety:

 - Search and rescue.
 In search and rescue operations, time is of the essence.
-Drones can quickly cover large areas and can use thermal imaging technology for nighttime searches.
+Night vision drones can quickly cover large areas and can use thermal imaging technology for nighttime searches.

 - Traffic collision reconstruction.
 In traffic management, the combination of drones and 3D mapping software allows investigators to quickly and efficiently create 3D renderings of actual crash scenes.